 The expenses to maintain the bridges and related infrastructures remain at historical highs.
-Repairs to the Champlain Bridge will significantly increase in order to address the results of the latest inspection reports.
-Other government-funded projects are ongoing, including the rehabilitation currently underway at the Honoré Mercier Bridge, the repairs to the Champlain Bridge, and the construction of the temporary causeway-bridge for the replacement of Nuns' Island Bridge in Montreal.
+Repairs to the Champlain Bridge are increasing significantly in order to address the results of the latest inspection reports.
+Other government-funded projects are ongoing, including the rehabilitation currently underway at the Honoré Mercier Bridge and the repairs to the Champlain Bridge.